7 Best Left Handed Acoustic Guitars (Beginner & Intermediate)

 Due to the lower prices of most of the guitars I’ve recommended above, the majority are going to be either full laminate, or laminate back and sides with a solid top.

-As I’ve already mentioned above, as a beginner you really aren’t going to notice too much of a difference, but it’s generally accepted that solid wood sounds better than laminate.
+As I’ve already mentioned above, as a beginner, you really aren’t going to notice too much of a difference, but it’s generally accepted that solid wood sounds better than laminate.
 Why?
 Laminate doesn’t resonate as well, giving a slightly thinner sound.
-Plus you can think of solid wood as being like a fine wine – the sound will improve as the wood ages.
+Plus, you can think of solid wood as being like a fine wine – the sound will improve as the wood ages.

 However, the big advantage to a laminate guitar is the much lower cost, as well as the fact that they are more durable, and will be much more resistant to changes in humidity.